An International Consensus Statement on the methodological standards for physical activity and sedentary behavior guidelines development

 Abstract

-Background: The World Health Organization and many national health bodies have released physical activity and sedentary behaviour guidelines; however, there are inconsistencies across jurisdictions, which may partly be due to variation in guideline development processes.
-This study aimed to develop international consensus on the methodological standards for the development of future physical activity and sedentary behaviour guidelines.
+Background: The World Health Organization and many national health bodies have released physical activity and sedentary behavior guidelines; however, there are inconsistencies across jurisdictions, which may partly be due to variation in guideline development processes.
+This study aimed to develop international consensus on the methodological standards for the development of future physical activity and sedentary behavior guidelines.
 Methods: We conducted a modified Delphi study.
-Experts in physical activity and/or guideline development rated a series of statements on stakeholder involvement, the types of evidence and study designs considered, and the utilisation of formal approaches in guideline development.
+Experts in physical activity and/or guideline development rated a series of statements on stakeholder involvement, the types of evidence and study designs considered, and the utilization of formal approaches in guideline development.
 Consensus was defined as group agreement of ≥80%.
-Results: Twenty-three participants from eight countries reached consensus that 1) different stages of the guidelines development process require the involvement of different stakeholders; 2) previous study-level synthesised evidence must be included in evidence reviews and individual studies can be included if published after the most recent review or where review evidence is unavailable; 3) parallel randomised controlled studies must be included in review processes (83.3% agreement), with observational cohort studies marginally missing the agreement criterion (79.2% agreement), while predictive modelling, crossover trials, non-randomised trials and case control studies can be included; and 4) formal approaches must be utilised to assess the quality of individual primary studies, the reporting and quality of systematic reviews, and the overall process for grading evidence.
-Conclusions: The findings provide a set of methodological standards to improve consistency and rigour in the development of future physical activity and sedentary behaviour guidelines.
+Results: Twenty-three participants from 8 countries reached consensus that (1) different stages of the guidelines development process require the involvement of different stakeholders; (2) previous study-level synthesized evidence must be included in evidence reviews, and individual studies can be included if published after the most recent review or where review evidence is unavailable; (3) parallel randomized controlled studies must be included in review processes (83.3% agreement), with observational cohort studies marginally missing the agreement criterion (79.2% agreement), while predictive modeling, crossover trials, nonrandomized trials and case control studies can be included; and (4) formal approaches must be utilized to assess the quality of individual primary studies, the reporting and quality of systematic reviews, and the overall process for grading evidence.
+Conclusions: The findings provide a set of methodological standards to improve consistency and rigor in the development of future physical activity and sedentary behavior guidelines.

 Item Type: Article

-Additional Information: Funding information: No funding was received for conducting this study.
-ES is funded by a National Health and Medical Research Council (NHMRC) Investigator Grant level 2 (APP1194510).
+Additional Information: Funding Source: E.S. is funded by a National Health and Medical Research Council Investigator Grant level 2 (APP1194510).

 Faculty \ School: Faculty of Medicine and Health Sciences > Norwich Medical School